malte-wessel/minimal-flux/README.md

 flux.stores.todos.addListener('change', handler);
 ````

-#### Stores can get data from other stores**
+#### Stores can get data from other stores
 Inside your stores you have access to all other registered stores.
-Same as before: you can not update stores from other stores.
+Same as before: you cannot update stores from other stores.

 ````javascript
 class ThreadStore extends Store {